ibm-cloud-docs/Backup/restore-OracleDB.md

 # Restoring Oracle DB
 {: #restoreOracleDB}

 After you backed up an Oracle&reg; database by using the Oracle&reg; plug-in, you can restore the database.
 An Oracle&reg; restore process is performed by a Database Administrator.
+{: shortdesc}

 The following steps are included in the restore process.
 1. Shut down the database.
 2. Restore the files.
 3. If necessary, reset the control information for the database.